seanpatcleary/iFAMS/README.md

 "python    iFAMS_Fourier_Transform.py   test.txt"

-would be the command to Fourier Transform that test file I sent you.
-It will automatically export the Fourier Spectra as a CSV file.
-I only have setup to read txt files for this, but you could update it to do more if you would like
+would be the command to Fourier Transform that test file I've attached.
+It will automatically export the Fourier Spectrum as a CSV file.
+At the moment, I only have it setup to run .txt files

 For the inverse Fourier Transform script, you'll need to input 3 arguments.
 The same file as the Fourier one, the sub-unit mass, and the charge states as a list, in that order.
 So for the test file, this would be,